benkonz/gameboy_emulator/README.md

 This is a GameBoy emulator written in Rust.
 It can be compiled to native and web assembly, see the build section for more details.
-There are a few missing features, such as sound and supporting ROM's larger than 32KB.
+There are a few missing features, such as sound.

 ## Screenshots